-Date: 9/12/2023
+Date: 9/11/2023

 NAME COMMENT RESPONSE AND/OR OUTCOME I certainly hope this will be removed to not create future confusion that is diametrically opposed to code and the harbor island master plan.
-At the public hearing, the BOT decided to retain this 2012 goal in the text.
-The reference to the Harbor Island Master Plan will be removed.
 17 Doreen Roney [Recommendation] 4a-16 provides an inaccurate statement that PLL-C instituted a new requirement prohibiting developments, etc. within 50 ft of waterbodies.
 The statement is inaccurate because this longstanding requirement has been part of village code since 1984 when our LWRP was adopted and implements many plans and policies namely to only allow for water dependent uses by only siting water dependent uses on the waterfront.
 Here is the specific code cite that cannot be altered as it it not consistent with the policies and purposes of the village of Mamaroneck's LWRP, therefore section 4a-16 should be removed from the document and consideration.
 Recommendation 4a-16: Reexamine the Setback Requirement from Water Bodies in the Infill Housing Provision on page 70 is to consider the removal of §342-50 B(5) which is a new requirement adopted in 2019 with PLL-C. §240-30 allows for a permit.
 The language in §240-30 also states "or cannot reasonably be located elsewhere on the property" to allow for use of properties if there is no other option.